miaomiao-cai2/miaomiao-cai2.github.io/README.md

 ## Credits

-Built on the excellent [Homepage-Template](https://github.com/Xiaohao-Liu/Homepage-Template) by [Xiaohao Liu](https://xiaohao-liu.github.io/), extended here with dedicated pages for news, education, honors and services, restructured publication data, and a GitHub Actions deployment pipeline.
+Built on the excellent [Homepage-Template](https://github.com/Xiaohao-Liu/Homepage-Template) by [Xiaohao Liu](https://xiaohao-liu.github.io/), extended here with restructured pages for news, education, honors and services, and a GitHub Actions deployment pipeline.
 Many thanks for open-sourcing it.

 ## License